codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

 security.oauth2.resource.token-info-uri=http://localhost:9050/oauth/check_token
 ```
-> Note that we are setting `security.oauth2.resource.id` to petstore.
-This value along with client credentials will be validated against the record in `oauth_client_details` table.
+> Note that we are setting the value of `security.oauth2.resource.id` to petstore.
+This value along with client credentials will be validated against the record in `oauth_client_details` table configured in `authorization server`.

 **Restart the application for above changes to take effect**